-Currently, we own buildings in which five of our stores are located; those buildings are located on land that is leased pursuant to a ground lease.
+As of September 30, 2018, we owned buildings in which six of our stores are located; those buildings are located on land that is leased pursuant to a ground lease.
+In November 2018, we purchased the land upon which our store in Tigard, Oregon is located.
 Lease terms typically range between 10 and 20 years, with additional renewal options.
 We do not believe that any individual store property is material to our financial condition or results of operations.
-Of the current leases for our stores, four expire in fiscal year 2018 (with respect to which two stores were relocated prior to the filing of this Form 10-K and one lease has been signed for a future store relocation), seven expire in fiscal year 2019, six expire in fiscal year 2020, ten expire in fiscal year 2021; and the remainder will expire between fiscal years 2022 and 2062.
+Of the current leases for our stores, two expire in fiscal year 2019, six expire in fiscal year 2020, 10 expire in fiscal year 2021, three expire in fiscal year 2022 and the remainder expire between fiscal years 2023 and 2062.
 We expect that we will be able to renegotiate these leases or relocate these stores as necessary.